abhioshar/Assignment/README.md

 ## How to run?

-1. It's a CMAKE C++ project created on Windows.
-I've used CLion IDE to make it.
-It can be directly imported on CLion.
+1. It's a Java project created on Intellij Idea.
+It can be directly imported.
-   However, any IDE with C++ and CMake support will be able to open it.
-Make sure to install C++ compiler as well eg. MinGW on Windows.
-No extra setup/libraries required as only language built-in features have been used.

 2. I've added sample input and output files, so they can be used directly.
 These are in */files* directory in root.